What is a driver vehicle inspection report (DVIR)?

 Maintaining and managing inspection reports are an important part of fleet management and essential for DVIR compliance.

-DVIR regulations and oversight
+Recent DVIR regulations in the US and Canada

 In the United States, DVIRs are required by the Federal Motor Carrier Safety Administration (FMCSA), an agency within the Department of Transportation (DOT).
 There are two laws that regulate DVIRs.